Secondary BEd post-degree professional program (PDPP)

 By May 31, we require transcript(s) that show:

-For those applying to a Post-Degree Professional Program (PDPP), at least one of your transcripts must include a ‘degree granted/awarded’ statement.
-If your degree won’t be conferred until May/June 2023 (based on grades to April), an additional transcript showing proof of degree must be submitted by June 30.
+At least one of your transcripts must indicate “degree granted/awarded” based on coursework to April 30.
+If your degree won’t be awarded until May/June 2024, an additional transcript showing proof of degree must be submitted by June 30.

-☐ Step 5: if applicable, submit official proof of French language proficiency: only applicable to those applying for the Secondary PDP program with a Core French teaching area.
+Step 5: if applicable, submit official proof of French and/or Spanish language proficiency: only applicable to those applying for the Secondary PDP program with a Core French and/or Spanish teaching area.
 Submit by May 31

 Next Steps